 Duke’s

 A popular Michigan Street bar, Duke’s is a great spot to meet for happy hour or a night out later in the evening on weekends.
-The bar has floor to ceiling windows along the front, a pool table, 20 beers on tap, and lots of munchies that can be ordered from the kitchen.
+The bar has floor-to-ceiling windows along the front, many beers on tap, and lots of munchies that can be ordered from their small but mighty kitchen.

-At Duke’s, regulars are met by friendly staff who remember their names and drinks of choice, and newcomers will be made to feel just as welcome.
+At Duke’s, regulars are met by friendly staff who remember their names and drinks of choice, and newcomers will feel right at home.
 Duke’s offers a variety of specials and puts out impressive bar food every night of the week.
-Monday–Friday happy hour includes $2 drinks and free pretzels and dip upon request.
-Be sure to also check out domestic beer specials on weekdays - $1.50 Bush Beer on Tuesdays and $1.50 Miller High Life on Thursdays.
+Monday–Friday happy hour includes $2 drinks, free pretzels, and dip upon request.
+Be sure to ask your server about domestic beer specials on weekdays that vary.
+If you stop by late at night, you’ll find a much busier experience with rap, R&B and dance music keeping everyone on their toes.

-Pro tip: Show up early if you’re planning to catch a game as it gets busy during college football season.
+Pro tip: Show up early if you’re planning to catch a game as it gets busy for Detroit Lions games and during college football season.

 Outside the front entrance of Putt Putt's.